uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 - What a uploaded project looks like if you are not part of it
 ![](/markdown/DeploymentImages/projectDefault.png)

-- What a uploaded project looks like if you are part of it
+- What a uploaded project looks like if you are part of it.
+Notice the edit button
 ![](/markdown/DeploymentImages/projectEdit.png)

-- A User profile
+- A User profile for registered users
 ![](/markdown/DeploymentImages/userProfile.png)

 - Customization to your own profile